blue-smoke-media/BSM/trello-board.md

 \*\*Make Nav “Sticky” for when the page is scrolled down using the “poster” of the smoke as the background.

 \*\*BreadCrumbs - add JS to function correctly
+******Here is the link for Google's requirements on breadcrumbs: https://developers.google.com/search/docs/appearance/structured-data/breadcrumb#guidelines

-\*\*1st screen of index - indent the text of the second sentences to line up with the beginning of each sentence, on the check-marks. ----- I added spaces until you can do this simply because it was driving me insane.
+-------COMPLETED-----------\*\*1st screen of index - indent the text of the second sentences to line up with the beginning of each sentence, on the check-marks. ----- I added spaces until you can do this simply because it was driving me insane.

 NEW  \*\*How Can A Custom Website Design Help My Business?
         The Green Diamond is here  ---->  /images/icon/green-diamond.png